 The Political Climate in Lincoln, NE is Leaning liberal.

 Lancaster County, NE is Leaning liberal.
-In Lancaster County, NE 45.4% of the people voted Democrat in the last presidential election, 45.2% voted Republican, and the remaining 9.4% voted Independent.
+In Lancaster County, NE 45.4% of the people voted Democrat in the last presidential election, 45.2% voted for the Republican Party, and the remaining 9.4% voted Independent.

 Lancaster county voted Republican in three of the last five Presidential elections, voting Democratic in 2008 and 2016.